 Year 11 students are guided through the procedure for applications Post-16 and are given information on all options at all institutions to allow them to make informed choices about their future.
 Students are encouraged to visit all open days and careers events available to them and to use the Lincs2 website that has been designed for use within the local area.
 We endeavour to give all students a one to one interview to aid them in these important decisions and a private interview room is available to accommodate this.

 As part of our Year 9 Personal and Social Education programme we deliver a series of sessions on Relationships and Sex Education.
-These lessons follow government guidelines and the topics included in this programme are:
+These lessons follow government guidelines issued in July 2019 and some of the topics included in this programme are:

 These topics will be dealt with in terms of choices, options and responsibilities.
 The lessons will be delivered in a sensitive manner in the context of the family and a loving, caring relationship.

 All students in Year 9 participate in these classes unless a written request is received from a parent/guardian asking for their child to be withdrawn from the lessons.